robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ```

 ### 5.2 Talking to a webserver via HttpClient
 As you can see, we are just returning empty lists at the moment so it is time to fill them.
-For this, we need to talk a webserver, which is where the `HttpClient` class comes into play.
+For this, we need to talk a web-server, which is where the `HttpClient` class comes into play.
 It offers the very simple to use `GetStringAsync(string)` method, that sends a GET-Request to an URL and returns its string-content.

-Unfortunately, HTTP requests are handled individually on each platform which entails, that we can't use the `HttpClass` itself in our Portable Class Libary.
+Unfortunately, HTTP requests are handled individually on each platform which entails, that we can't use the `HttpClass` itself in our Portable Class Library.
 But what we can do, is creating an interface `IHttpService` that every platform has to implement by itself.

 ```csharp
 public interface IHttpService